 Focuses on the family as a unit of engagement, assessment and treatment.
 Concepts related to understanding and analyzing family dynamics and interactional patterns as understood from the perspective of major family therapy models are presented.
 Techniques of treatment are considered in terms of their application to families within varied system and individual problems and to families from varied social and cultural backgrounds.
-Examines the usefulness and applicability for treatment of African American families, as well as a variety of family structures such as single female and male-headed families, extended families, blended families, augmented families, and lesbian and gay families.
-Prerequisites: SWDS-305.
+Examines the usefulness and applicability for treatment of African American families, as well as a variety of family structures such as single female and male-headed families, extended families, blended families, augmented families, and LGBTQ families.